A2osX/A2osX/README.md

 Then you must explicitly ENABLE it using KCONFIG utility. (see screenshot below)

-You can monitor the kernel state on the 'SYS' screen (OA-1, or SHIFT-OA-1 on french keyboards) and look at the upper right corner, ytou should see a blincking 'P', 'V' or 'C', showing you the current kernel state..
+You can monitor the kernel state on the 'SYS' screen (OA-1, or SHIFT-OA-1 on french keyboards) and look at the upper right corner, you should see a blincking 'P', 'V' or 'C', showing you the current kernel state..

 If you enabled preemptive mode, you should see an additional blinking 'S', each time the kernel switch from one PS to another.